amitman7/NLP/README.md

 ![Figure_1](https://github.com/amitman7/NLP/assets/118345516/71e5c6ce-ff70-45f9-b928-90ef9013b81c)

 As evident from the results, this approach effectively highlights a significant difference between the two time periods and demonstrates the algorithm's ability to classify the distinct eras.

+* for the PCA we used the code of *github.com/jpotts18/stylometry* as well.

 # statistics